 To keep our unique collections safe for everyone to enjoy, we have some simple rules:

 - No food or drink in the Reading Room.
 If you have some with you, please keep it closed inside your luggage.

 - No bags on the table: the member of staff will show you where to store them.

-- Pencils only – no pens, which can leak or mark the originals.
+- Pencils only.
+No pens, which can leak or mark the originals.

-- Handle with care!
-Keep items fully on the table and don’t lean on them to write or type.
+- Keep items fully on the table and don’t lean on them to write or type.
 Be gentle as you open volumes and turn pages.
 If you are having difficulties, please ask staff for assistance.
 We have book supports, weights, and other kit to help you use items safely.

 - Gloves.
 We don’t use "white gloves": they attract dirt and make fingers clumsy.
 Clean hands are better.
 Occasionally we ask you to wear nitrile gloves e.g. if handling unprotected photographs.

 The member of staff on duty will point out any concerns they have with handling.